eric-suzuki-dev/frontend_mentor_09_challenge/README.md

 Eu gostaria de recapitular algumas das partes principais de aprendizagens deste projeto:

 - Utilizar o CSS flex para organizar elementos relacionados em uma página da web.
-- Utilização do efeito Hover no objeto.
 - Compreender como usar efetivamente variáveis CSS com cores HSL.
 - Implementação do media queries para design responsivo no projeto.

 "I would like to recap some of the key learnings from this project, which include:

 - Using CSS flex to organize related elements on a webpage.
-- Using the Hover effect on the object.
 - Understanding how to effectively use CSS variables with HSL colors.
 - Implementing media queries for responsive design in the project."